 If you’re a beginner, local schools at Praia do Norte offer lessons with smaller, more manageable waves.
 I took a class here and managed to stand up on my board—only to wipe out seconds later!
 The rush of trying made it unforgettable.

-Beyond surfing, Nazaré has seafood restaurants serving grilled sardines and seafood rice, plus a scenic funicular ride leading to panoramic coastal views.
+Beyond surfing, Nazaré has seafood restaurants serving grilled sardines and seafood rice.
+Plus, it has a scenic funicular ride leading to panoramic coastal views.
 Whether catching waves or just watching from the cliffs, this is a must-visit for adventure lovers.

 2. Dance the Night Away in the Iconic Friends Bairro Alto